 What I have done is created two pages of knitting tips, this one and a page on tips for knitting beginners.
 Rather than sifting through the tips on this page, I wanted a dedicated page for new knitters as well.

-I just wanted to give you some extra knitting help as you begin knitting your first few rows.
+I wanted to give beginners some extra knitting help as you begin knitting your first few rows.

 I really enjoy using the long tail cast on.
 I like the nice clean stretchy edge it creates and how it makes my knitting look.
 But...

-How many of you have needed to cast on a lot of stitches only to find that you ran out of yarn before you were done?
-And the next time you tried casting on you over-compensated and had three extra feet of yarn left?
+How many of you have tried casting on a lot of stitches only to find that you ran out of yarn before you were done?
+And then the next time you tried you over compensated and had three extra feet of yarn left? haha Arrgghh!
+Me too.

 All you are going to do is use two balls of yarn or one ball using both ends.
 Now tie both ends together into a slip knot.